History of ŠDL

 ŠDL takes over the management of the dormitory on Topniška.
 The former dormitory for male workers was bought by the state and converted into a student dormitory; in the extension, where the restaurant was located, the new dormitory was later given to the Faculty of Social Work.

-In addition to the dormitories on Kardeljeva ploščad, the is the construction of dormitory Dom podiplomcev in gostujočih profesorjev Ljubljana, which is intended for doctoral students, young researchers and visiting professors.
+In addition to the dormitories on Kardeljeva ploščad, the dormitory Dom podiplomcev in gostujočih profesorjev Ljubljana is constructed, which is intended for doctoral students, young researchers and visiting professors.
 The dormitory operates independently until 2012, when it merges with the public institution Študentski domovi v Ljubljani.
 The author of the project was Zoran Kreitmayer.

-End of construction of the dormitory in Litostrojska, drawn by ing.
-Branko Čepič and of Dormitory in Poljanska, designed by ing.
-Matija Bevk.
-The same year, also the new Dormitory FDV was finished, authored by mag.
-Andrej Goljar.
+End of construction of the dormitory in Litostrojska, drawn by Branko Čepič and of Dormitory in Poljanska, designed by Matija Bevk.
+The same year, also the new Dormitory FDV was finished, authored by Andrej Goljar.

 The merger of student dormitories in Ljubljana, the public institution Dom podiplomcev in gostujočih profesorjev Ljubljana and the public institution Študentski domovi v Ljubljani, contributes to the creation of a new institution - the public institution Študentski dom Ljubljana.